 Before starting a new print, always check the surface of the build plate.
 At least once a month, clean the build plate thoroughly by taking the following steps:

 ⚠Caution: Always make sure that the build plate has cooled down and is lowered to the bottom of the Z axis.

 - Open the build plate clamps at the front, slide the glass build plate forward, and take it out of the printer.

 - Use lukewarm water and a non-abrasive sponge to clean the build plate and to remove any adhesives.
 If necessary, some detergent can be used to remove adhesives, or alcohol gel can be used to get rid of any fatty substances.

 - Dry the build plate with a clean microfiber cloth.

-- Place the glass or aluminum build plate on the heated bed with the warning sticker facing upwards.
+- Place the glass build plate on the heated bed with the warning sticker facing upwards.
 Ensure that it snaps into the build plate clamps at the back and close the build plate clamps at the front to secure it.

 ⚠Caution: Make sure to thoroughly dry the glass plate before placing it back in the printer.

 All glass components of the printer (the glass doors and touchscreen) should be cleaned regularly to remove dust or fingerprints.
 They can be cleaned by using a dry, or if necessary, a somewhat moist microfiber cloth.

 While using the Ultimaker S5, material can get stuck to the outside of the nozzles and degrade.
 Although this will not damage your printer, it is recommended keep the nozzles clean in order to achieve the best print results.

 Note: When you use the print core CC Red 0.6 it is recommended to check the quality of the nozzle cover once every month.
 More information about maintenance of the print core CC Red 0.6 can be found on this page.